Overview

 The Crucible has seen numerous adaptations, including a well-known film released in 1996, starring Daniel Day-Lewis and Winona Ryder.
 These adaptations further cement the play’s enduring impact on literature and its ability to resonate with audiences across different time periods.

-Explore the full plot summary, an in-depth analysis of John Proctor, and explanations of important quotes from The Crucible.
+Read the full play summary, an in-depth character analysis of John Proctor, and explanations of important quotes from The Crucible.

 Upgrade to PLUS and get instant access to all the study tools